harishsemwal/Kubernetes-Cloud-Native-Voting-Application/README.md

-Here's a GitHub README for your Cloud-Native Web Voting Application with Kubernetes project:

----

 # Cloud-Native Web Voting Application with Kubernetes

 This cloud-native web application allows users to vote for their preferred programming language out of six choices: C#, Python, JavaScript, Go, Java, and NodeJS.
 The application is built using a mix of modern technologies and is designed to be accessible via the internet.